We accept Apple Pay Google Pay Quick and secure payment options.

 Storytelling

-Storytelling is one of the means used in communicating a specific message to the audience.
-For instance, in a poem on imaginary characters, authors write about emotions and their lovers.
-Therefore, storytelling serves in poetry as a method of sending information to the audience.
+Storytelling is one of the means used in communicating a specific message to an intended audience.
+Basically, to write a poem with examples, people choose a theme, brainstorm images or emotions, pick a structure, craft lines that may rhyme or flow with rhythm, and use vivid language while drawing inspiration from other poetic pieces, like sonnets or haikus, for guidance (Jackson, 2022).
+In a poetic piece about imaginary characters, authors write about emotions and their lovers.
+Therefore, storytelling serves in poetry as a method of sending information to a target audience.

 Imagery

-People use imagery to communicate the intended message if they know how to write a poem.
-Basically, the use of descriptive words, sounds, oxymoron, similes, and proverbs help the poet in communicating.
-Considering that poems are literary works, they use a language that forms images in the mind of readers.
-Moreover, the intention is to make people not only read the message but also feel it in their hearts.
-Therefore, one should focus on impressing the other senses of the audience apart from just plainly reading the text.
+People use imagery to communicate an intended message if they know how to write a poem.
+For example, a specific use of descriptive words, sounds, oxymoron, similes, and proverbs helps a poet in communicating (Alexander et al., 2023).
+Considering poems are literary works, they use a language that forms images in minds of readers or listeners.
+Moreover, a principal intention is to make people not only read or listen to a central message but also feel it in their hearts.
+Therefore, one should focus on impressing other senses of a target audience apart from just plainly reading a given text.

-Balance in writing poems is another essential aspect that a poet should consider.
-Despite the need to communicate specific messages, the writing style, choice of words, and selection of styles should appeal to the target audience.
-For instance, using archaic language in writing a children’s poetry can lead to misunderstanding of the writing.
-Also, the use of vulgar language does not improve a poem.
-Instead, poets prefer to write by using euphemisms to describe events such as making love or murder.
-In turn, confrontational style is avoided in poetry, as it may put off the audience who may feel offended by the written piece.
+Balance in writing poems is another essential aspect a poet should consider.
+For example, despite a primary need to communicate specific messages, a specific writing style, choice of words, and selection of styles should appeal to a target audience (Heller & Wooldridge, 2021).
+Essentially, using archaic language in writing a children’s poetry can lead to misunderstanding of an entire writing.
+Furthermore, an entire use of vulgar language does not improve a poem (Jackson, 2022).
+Instead, poets prefer to write by using euphemisms to describe events, such as making love or murder.
+In turn, confrontational style is avoided in poetry, as it may put off an audience who may feel offended by a written piece.

 Subverted Style, Metaphors, and Similes

-Subverting the ordinary and the use of metaphors and similes helps in improving poetry.
-In this case, regular writing often irks the audience and hard to remember the message in comparison to a subverted style.
-Using subverted language to make the word flowery makes it easy to remember the content of poetry and the meaning derived from poetry.
-Also, metaphors and similes help to make the language fancy and more artistic to follow the rules on how to write a poem.
-In turn, metaphors and similes help in passing the message to the audience.
+Subverting an ordinary style and using metaphors and similes can help in improving poetry.
+For example, regular writing often irks an audience and hard to remember a message in comparison to a subverted style (Alexander et al., 2023).
+Using subverted language to follow a word flowery makes it easy to remember an entire content of a poetic composition and an actual meaning derived from poetry.
+Then, metaphors and similes can help to make a language fancy and more artistic (Heller & Wooldridge, 2021).
+In turn, metaphors and similes help in passing a main message to an audience.

 Delivering a Message

-Poets intend to communicate a specific message to the audience through themes in the poems.
-In this case, some of the common issues in lyrics are love, pain, suffering, among others.
-When writing poetry, the central theme and supportive themes should dominate.
-For instance, a poem that writes about love should use words, imagery, and symbols that communicate love.
-Also, the use of actual words helps in the communication of intended themes.
+Poets intend to communicate a specific message to a target audience through many themes.
+For example, some of the common issues in lyrics are love, pain, suffering, among others (Jackson, 2022).
+When writing poetry, a central theme and supportive themes should dominate.
+Basically, a poem that talks about love should use words, imagery, and symbols that communicate love.
+In turn, an entire use of actual words helps in an effective communication of intended themes.

-The choice of words is essential in poems.
-In this case, words should be specific, short, and precise, considering a meter of a poem.
-Therefore, the used word should carry a particular meaning that the poet intends if authors understand how to write a poem.
-Also, the lack of message precision makes poetry lose relevance.
-For instance, when describing time, words, such as midnight and midday, are a more accurate representation of time in comparison to at night and during the day, respectively.
+A specific choice of words is essential in all poetic pieces.
+For example, words should be specific, short, and precise, considering a meter of a poem (Alexander et al., 2023).
+Therefore, any word used should carry a particular meaning a poet intends to share.
+Further on, a lack of message precision makes poetry lose relevance (Heller & Wooldridge, 2021).
+When describing time, words, such as midnight and midday, are a more accurate representation of time in comparison to at night and during a day, respectively.
 Thus, clarity is essential in poetry, and poets achieve it through careful choice of words.

 Writing a Poem and Revisions

-Revising a poem after writing it to ensure they fulfill all the expectations is essential.
-Basically, proofreading to confirm that the target audience can identify the themes and correct words poets write in their poetry pieces is a crucial step.
-Also, the removal of clichés and concepts that may suggest sentimentality is essential.
-In this case, poets should ensure that they achieve the goal of writing a poem.
+Revising a poem after writing this poetic piece to ensure it fulfills all the expectations is essential.
+For example, proofreading to confirm that a target audience can identify key themes and correct words that poets write in their poetry pieces is a crucial step (Jackson, 2022).
+In this case, a removal of clichés and concepts that may suggest sentimentality is also important.
+Then, poets should ensure they achieve a primary goal of writing a poem (Alexander et al., 2023).
 Thus, revision is necessary to eliminate mistakes and to replace words with more appropriate words.
-In turn, the following example is a sample poem on COVID-19:
+In turn, a following example is a sample poem on COVID-19:

 The Fear of Unseen